Nathisonke/YelpCamp-full-Web-app/README.md

 # YelpCamp-full-app

-YelpCamp is a full-stack web Application designed to feature, rate, and review different campgrounds, The app performs CRUD operations for users, the campground, and the reviews.
+YelpCamp is a full-stack web Application designed to feature, rate, and review different campgrounds, The app performs CRUD ( CREATE, READ, UPDATE, DELETE) operations for the users, 0n the campgrounds, and the reviews.

 YelpCamp will play an essential role in making decisions like choosing a campground.
 This system heavily relies on individuals voluntarily submitting reviews to build a reputation for nearby businesses.